poblabs/weewx-ObserverIP/README.md

 ## Install
 - Copy the driver observerip.py to the weewx driver folder.
 For my CentOS install it's located at `/usr/share/weewx/weewx/drivers`
 - Copy the text in the `weewx.conf` here to your `weewx.conf`
+- Modify the configuration in `weewx.conf` to update the IP and hardware description
 - Restart weewx

 ### Version